tigera-cs/Calico-Foundation/2.2-networking-pod-connectivity-advanced-lab/README.md

 EOF

 ```
-You should see the following output when you apply the new BGPPeer resource.
+You should receive an output similar to the following.

 ```
 bgppeer.projectcalico.org/bgppeer-global-64512 created